hoffm/hoffm.github.com/source/_posts/2012-08-29-why-rtfm-is-some-bullshit.markdown

 And RTFM is bullshit.

 I'm not the first person to say this, of course.
-But as a programmer who is still very much in touch with what it's like to know nothing, I hope I am in a postiion fortify the empathy of my more seasoned colleagues.
+But as a programmer who is still very much in touch with what it's like to know nothing, I hope I am in a position fortify the empathy of my more seasoned colleagues.

 No one feels Meno's Paradox as viscerally as the Googling noob.
 > And how will you inquire into a thing when you are wholly ignorant of what it is?